 A scar is a mark left on the skin or within the body tissue where a trauma took place such as; a burn, sore, or a wound that didn’t heal completely.
 As a result, new tissues called fibrous connective tissue forms to heal the affected area as part of the skins natural healing process.
 Scars form after the healing process is complete.
 This area will have a difference texture than its surround area.

 There are several difference types of scars that can appear on the skin such as:

-- Keloid scars – These types of scar is when the skin produces an excessive amount of the fibrous connective tissue.
+- Keloid scars – These types of scars are formed when the skin produces an excessive amount of the fibrous connective tissue.

-- Contracture scars – These types of scar is after a second of third degree burn.
+- Contracture scars – These types of scars are formed after a second or third-degree burn.
 When the skin is burned, the surrounding skin pulls together resulting in a contracture.

-- Hypertrophic scars – These types of scar is similar to the Keloid scar in the same sense that the skin produces an excessive amount of tissue as a natural defense.
-However instead of fibrous connective tissue, hypertropic scars is when the skin produces an excessive amount of collagen which gives volume to a raised scar.
+- Hypertrophic scars – These types of scars are formed similarly to the Keloid scar in the same sense that the skin produces an excessive amount of tissue as a natural defense.
+However, instead of fibrous connective tissue, hypertrophic scars is when the skin produces an excessive amount of collagen which gives volume to a raised scar.

-- Ice-pick scars – deep pits which gives the skin an appearance of having been ice picked.
+- Ice-pick scars – deep pits which give the skin an appearance of having been ice picked.

 - Boxcar scars – angular scars with sharp vertical edges similar to scars you get from the chickenpox.